ItsOrv/Orv-Telegram-Proxy/README.md

 - **Automatic Proxy Collection**: The bot monitors specified channels for proxy links.
 - **Country Identification**: The bot fetches the country information based on the IP address of the proxy.
-- **Customizable Messages**: The bot formats and sends messages to a designated channel with proxy information and custom buttons.
+- **Customizable Messages**: The bot formats and sends messages to a designated channel with proxy information and connect button.
 - **Error Handling**: The bot includes logging and error handling to manage exceptions and provide meaningful error messages.

 ## Requirements